harriott/misc/README.md

-# miscellaneous small tools that I use
+# miscellaneous configurations and small tools that I use
 nothing special